KillerBOSS2019/TouchPortal-Windows-MediaMixer/README.md

     - This shows your default input commucation device
 - Volume Mixer: current focused app
     - This gives you current focused app
+- Volume Mixer: Get Current Master Volume
+    - shows current master volume via states ranging 0-100
+- Volume Mixer: focused app volume
+    - shows current focused app volume as a state.

 ### Slider

 This plugin also includes slider functionality. to use this feature simply change button type to `Slider` then you will have
 - Volume Mixer: APP Volume slider
+    - when button type is slider, you have ability to change selected app volume using slider also includes Current app (controls volume on whatever is on focus) and control master volume too!

 # Versioning